openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 For headless operation (i.e. no keyboard/video/mouse), open a Terminal window and edit the grub configuration as follows:

 obsuser@obsource:~$ `sudo nano /etc/default/grub`

-<sup>(__ed.
-Note:__ When using the Terminal Emulator, the tilde '~' denotes the users home directory, i.e. /home/obsuser; '#' denotes a comment or disabled command; `sudo` is required for root privileges, so you will be prompted for your user password; To change directories: 'cd *directory_name* '; 'nano' is the name of a simple text editing program, use CTRL-X to exit the editor; click 'Y' when prompted to save changes, and enter to save the file.)

 ~~~~
 #Disable the next line for Headless operation